9 Spring Books to Plant Seeds of Joy and Curiosity in Young Readers (Ages 2-8)

 2. Planting a Rainbow by Lois Ehlert

 Join a vibrant adventure into the world of gardening, tailored just for little eyes and hands!
 In this colorful story, children explore the joyous process of planting seeds, bulbs, and seedlings, and then watching them grow into a spectacular array of colorful flowers.
-From red roses to purple violets, The book is a delightful exploration of colors and nature, showing kids the magic that comes from a tiny seed.
+From red roses to purple violets, the book is a delightful exploration of colors and nature, showing kids the magic that comes from a tiny seed.
 It’s a perfect springboard for young gardeners ready to start their own rainbow gardens.
 Who’s ready to dig in and watch your garden bloom?
 View on Amazon.

 Read Next: A Blooming Good Time: 8 Tips For Gardening With Kids